dougeby/IntuneDocs/InTuneDocs/Understand/network-infrastructure-requirements-for-microsoft-intune.md

 author: Staciebarker
 ---
 # Network infrastructure requirements for Microsoft Intune
+Before you set up [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)], review this topic and other requirements listed in [What to know before you start Microsoft Intune](what-to-know-before-you-start-microsoft-intune.md).

-The following [!INCLUDE[wit_firstref](../Token/wit_firstref_md.md)] requirements enable your network infrastructure to pass communications between the devices you manage and use to manage your subscription, and the websites on the Internet that the cloud-based service uses.
-For [!INCLUDE[wit_firstref](../Token/wit_firstref_md.md)] requirements about browsers, accounts, portals, and more, see [What to know before you start Microsoft Intune](what-to-know-before-setting-up-microsoft-intune.md).
+The following [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)] requirements enable your network infrastructure to pass communications between the devices you manage and use to manage your subscription, and the websites on the Internet that the cloud-based service uses.

 There is no requirement to use on-premises infrastructure (like a server where you must install software), but there are options to use on-premises infrastructure including Exchange and Active Directory synchronization tools.

 ## <a name="BKMK_NetworkReqs"></a>Network infrastructure
-To manage computers that are behind firewalls and proxy servers, you must set up firewalls and proxy servers to allow communications for [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)].
+To manage computers that are behind firewalls and proxy servers, you must set up firewalls and proxy servers to allow communications for [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].

 ### <a name="BKMK_FirewallReqs"></a>Requirements for firewalls, ports, and domains
 Managed devices require configurations that let **All Users** access various services through firewalls.

-The following table lists the domains and services that the [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] client accesses.
+The following table lists the domains and services that the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] client accesses.

 |**Purpose**|**Domain**|**Ports**|**IP address**|